CamdenKo/StorybookCurriculum/storybook.md

 Open up the "Button with text" story in the Storybook client.
 Then on another monitor, open `stories/index.js`.

 Now, on line 12, edit the text inside of the <Button> component from 'Hello Button' and save your changes.
 And voila! you should be see your changes in real time.

+Let's try working with the React Component itself.